DeaDvey/mathgenerator/README.md

 problem, solution = mathgenerator.addition()

 #another way to generate an addition problem using genById()
-problem, solution = mathgenerator.genById(0)
+problem, solution = mathgenerator.gen_by_id(0)
 ```
-You may prefer to use `import mathgenerator as mg` and run functions like `mg.addition()` so that you don't have to type as much.
+You may prefer to use `import mathgenerator as mg` and run functions like `mg.addition()` so that you don't have to type as much.<br/>
+You can also use `gen_by_name()` to generate a random question.
+If no subject is specified, a random question from the whole set is chosen.
+If a subject is specified but no topic, a random question from that subject is chosen.<br/>
+Note, if a subject and a topic are both specified, the same type of question will always be returned.
 <!--
 ### Creating a worksheet
 If you wish to create a worksheet, you can use the [worksheetgen](https://github.com/lukew3/worksheetgen) package.
 Install this with `pip install worksheetgen`.
 Here is an example of how a worksheet would be generated.